-Monsters, Inc. is a huge Family favorite filled with fantastic laughs, thrills, and spills.
-With lovable characters and a great storyline is is the perfect franchise for a ride conversion so we expected a lot from the Disney Californa Adventure Ride when Monster, Inc came to Anaheim.
-Found out if it’s a hit or a flop in our Monsters, inc. Mike and Silly to the Rescue Review.
+Monsters, Inc. is a huge family favorite filled with fantastic laughs, thrills, and spills.
+With lovable characters and a great storyline, it is the perfect franchise for a ride conversion so we expected a lot from the Disney California Adventure Ride when Monster, Inc came to Anaheim.
+Found out if it’s a hit or a flop in our Monsters, inc. Mike and Sulley to the Rescue Review.

 - Location – Disney California Adventure – Hollywood Land

 - Type – Dark Ride

 - Average Queue time – 30 mins – 50 Mins

 - Additional Info – a fun trip around Monstropolis!

 What is Monsters, Inc. Mike and Sulley to the Rescue